MasWag/FalCAuN/README.md

 Installation
 ------------

 FalCAuN is implemented in Java using MATLAB/Simulink.
 We suppose FalCAuN works on many UNIX-like operating systems.
-We tested FalCAuN on macOS 12.6 Monterey, Ubuntu 22.04, and Arch Linux.
+We tested FalCAuN on macOS 14.4.1 Sonoma, Ubuntu 22.04, and Arch Linux.

 ### Requirements